Program overview

 Graduates of the Academic English Program can pursue various career paths in Canada, including:

-• Academic Advisor: Assisting students in their academic journey, providing guidance on course selection and career planning.
+- Academic Advisor: Assisting students in navigating their educational paths and providing guidance on course selection.

-• ESL Teacher: Teaching English as a second language to non-native speakers in schools or language institutes.
+- ESL Teacher: Teaching English as a second language to non-native speakers in various educational settings.

-• Content Writer: Creating educational content and resources for academic institutions or online platforms.
+- Content Writer: Creating educational materials, articles, and content for academic institutions or educational publishers.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.